john-h-k/john-h-k.github.io/blogs/templates/command-buffer.md

 Work reordering is a coarser-grained version of command reordering, which more closely relates to pass reordering/culling as done by our render graph.
 Currently it is not a primary goal of the virtual buffer decoder, but it could well be something to explore.
 We can create keys about each draw/dispatch based on state (pipeline, bound resources, etc) and sort via these keys (respecting dependencies) to minimise state thrashing on the GPU.

-## Other

-Join the new Voltium discord! [http://discord.voltium.org](http://discord.voltium.org)

-Email me at johnkellyoxford@gmail.com or tweet at @johnkdev